 How to make the steak more tender

-If you'd like to tenderize the beef even more, you can add 1 tsp of baking soda and 1 tsp of cornstarch to the beef along with the 2 tbsp of soy sauce and sriracha.
+If you'd like to tenderize the beef even more, you can add 1 tsp of baking soda and 1 tsp of cornstarch to the beef along with the 2 tbsp of soy sauce and sriracha (this method is inspired by one of my fave blogs, RecipeTin Eats).
 Let it sit in a large bowl or Ziploc bag for 30 minutes before sauteing on high heat.

 The baking soda and cornstarch creates an extra layer that will prevent the meat from drying out or overcooking.
 If you're in a hurry, skip this step but it can result in more tender beef if you're using a cheap cut.

-This is not the most authentic version of bibimbap as most are served with a raw egg yolk and gochugang (Korean hot pepper paste), but honestly, sriracha or a chili garlic sauce work just fine alongside a fried egg with a runny yolk.
+This is definitely NOT an authentic version of bibimbap as most are served with a raw egg yolk and gochugang (Korean hot pepper paste).
+In this recipe, I've used sriracha/chili garlic sauce alongside a fried egg with a runny yolk.
 I have definitely put my own spin on it.

 You can also use tamari or coconut aminos as a gluten-free substitute.
 If you're looking to make this meat-free, you can also easily sub in some sliced chicken breasts or shrimp.